 What are the benefits of turmeric for dogs?

 There are a number of recorded benefits of turmeric for dogs, but any new treatment of any kind should be discussed with your dog’s holistic veterinarian.
 Always err on the side of caution before embarking on any new treatment paths.

 Because all dog breeds are subject to arthritis, turmeric can play an important role due to its anti-inflammatory properties.
 In dogs that have a little extra weight, turmeric can help with the painful inflammation that comes when arthritis takes hold.
 It tops the list for natural remedies for treating dogs with arthritis.

 Curcumin is also a blood thinner, which makes it an essential component when it comes to reducing the risk of blood clots and ridding the body of excess cholesterol.
-Because clots can lead to a number of problems for dogs, like strokes and heart attacks, turmeric becomes very helpful indeed.
+Although cholesterol doesn’t effect dogs like it does people, clots can lead to a number of problems for dogs, like strokes and heart attacks and turmeric becomes very helpful indeed.